Stejneger's beaked whale: Description

-Population and distribution
+Population and habitat

 This is the northernmost species of beaked whale in the Pacific Ocean, ranging up into the Bering Sea.
-They are distributed along both sides of the Pacific to Miyagi Prefecture, Japan and southern California.
+They are distributed along both sides of the Pacific to Miyagi Prefecture, Japan, Oregon, British Columbia, and southern California.
 They may migrate south in winter.
+These animals are rarely spotted, and they inhabit the deep water far away from the shoreline.
+They usually inhabit depth between 2,500-5,000 feet.
+They also typically prefer cooler waters.